Roots, Pennsylvania

 Roots is an unincorporated community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geography

 The CDP is in northwestern Blair County, in the center of Antis Township.
 It sits on Pennsylvania Route 865, which leads southeast 1.6 mi to Bellwood and northwest up the Allegheny Front 6 mi to Blandburg.
 Roots is on the north side of Bells Gap Run, which flows southeast off the Allegheny Front and joins the Little Juniata River at Bellwood.